Enum type

 {

-cout << dayOfTheWeek(Tu) << endl; // just like typing int(5)
+cout << dayOfTheWeek(Tu) << endl; // works like using a predefined constant instead of a raw value

 int x;